cherylaurelia/cherylaurelia/README.md

 # hi!

-i'm cheryl, currently a high school senior, and i'm trying to build fun projects :)
+i'm cheryl and i'm trying to build fun projects :)